 When child number three came along, he tended to copy what his big sister would do when it came to mealtime.

 I got so tired of hearing people say, “If a child gets hungry enough, he will eat.”
 Or, if you only offer “healthy” foods, they will eat them and not want anything else (less healthy)… I’m sorry, but they had never been in a standoff with my child, who was already tiny to begin with.
-I got tired of dinner time being a battleground, instead of a time to talk and enjoy each other after a long day.
+I got tired of dinner time being a battleground.

 The first step, of course, should be to share your concerns with your child’s pediatrician.
 Even though you may not always see eye to eye with them on every subject, they can be a valuable source of information.
 At the same time, use your parental intuition and common sense as to what’s best for you, your child and family.